 Library hours vary for holidays, between semesters and during the summer.
-Changes in regular hours are posted at both library entrances.
+Normal hours are also subject to change; any changes in regular hours are posted at both Library entrances.

 LOST AND FOUND

 Items which are found should be delivered immediately to the Student Life Office in the Alan B. Mollohan Campus Community Center where they will be kept until the end of each semester to be claimed.
 After that time, the items will be given to Gilmer County Community Resources, Inc. if not claimed.
 You may inquire about lost items by visiting or calling the Student Life Office at 304-462-4114.